-There are many ways a wetsuit can get damaged over time, so the ways of repairing a wetsuit vary.
+A wetsuit can sustain many types of damage over time, so the ways of repairing a wetsuit vary.
 If you have bought a new wetsuit and you notice any kind of damage or production mistake, contact your reseller to inquire about a warranty.
-A warranty usually only covers production mistakes on new products.
-So if you have used your wetsuit and it’s showing signs of wear and tear, you might want to consider repairing it yourself.
-Wetsuit seam repair is the most common wetsuit repair.
-Other frequent repairs are fingernails or a fin that cut your chest panel by mistake.
+A wetsuit seam repair is the most common wetsuit repair.
+Other frequent repairs are fingernail or fin cuts.
 These are all fairly easy repairs that you can perform yourself for under €10 within 30 minutes by using neoprene glue.
 Always repair wetsuit damage immediately, if you leave it, it might get worse and make your wetsuit harder or unable to repair.

-Wetsuit repair glue, or neoprene glue, is a type of contact adhesive specifically designed to glue neoprene panels together.
+You can use wetsuit repair glue, or neoprene glue, to glue neoprene panels together.
 Neoprene glue is flexible and remains waterproof.
 Wetsuit glue is affordable and it’s available in most surf shops or available online.
 Don’t use any other type of glue to repair a wetsuit cut.
 Neoprene glue is easy to use, but take your time to do it right and follow the manufacturer’s instructions.

 Wetsuit repair shops

-If the damage to your wetsuit is worse than just a simple cut or tear, you can consider bringing your wetsuit to a specialized local repair shop.
-You’ll find these shops in most areas and often they will accept sending your wetsuit in rather than driving there.
+Bring your wetsuit to a specialized local repair shop if the damage to your wetsuit is worse than just a simple cut or tear.
+You’ll find these shops in most areas and often they will often accept sending your wetsuit in rather than driving there.

 Wetsuit seam repair

-Seams are a common place for a wetsuit to eventually start breaking.
-There are different types of seam problems.
-If it is a blind stitched wetsuit and the thread has come undone, it’s best to contact your local repair shop to redo the blind stitching.
+Seams are a common place for a wetsuit to eventually start wearing.
+There exist different types of seam issues.
+If you own a blind stitched wetsuit and the thread has come undone, it’s best to contact your local repair shop to redo the blind stitching.
 This requires a specialized sewing machine.
-Has the seam split open due to too much pressure on the seam?
-You can repair this with neoprene glue, but it is advisable to add an iron-on reinforcement patch on the inside of the repair to make this area stronger and to avoid it tearing again.
-Note that after your repair you need to let the glue cure overnight before you hit the water.
+Has the seam split open next to the thread due to too much pressure on the seam?
+You can repair this with neoprene glue, but it is advisable to add an iron-on reinforcement patch on the inside of the repair to make this area stronger and to avoid it from tearing again.
+Note that after the repair, you’ll need to let the glue cure overnight before you hit the water.

 Wetsuit tear repair

-A wetsuit is likely to get some form of damage during its life.
-A clean cut or tear caused by a fingernail or a fin hitting the wetsuit is easy to fix, especially if the neoprene is not cut all the way through.
+A wetsuit is likely to sustain some form of damage during its life.
+A clean cut or tear caused by a fingernail or a fin hitting the wetsuit is usually easy to fix.
 This is different than a wetsuit seam repair.
-Read all about wetsuit seam repairs here.
+Read more about wetsuit cut repairs here.
 Get a tube of black neoprene wetsuit glue online or at your local surf shop.
 Open up the cut and apply a layer of glue on both sides of the neoprene, leave it to dry for about 10 minutes (unless indicated differently by the glue manufacturer) until the glue becomes tacky.
 Then, firmly press the cut together to create a butt joint.
 Leave the glue to cure overnight.